Jobber Payments Disputes

-A dispute is when a cardholder questions a payment with their credit card company.
-When the cardholder asks to dispute a payment, the bank will immediately reverse the charge.
-This gives the client back the funds, and begins the investigation process for the dispute.
+A dispute is when a cardholder (client) questions a payment with their credit card company.
+When they asks to dispute a payment, their bank will immediately reverse the charge.
+This gives the client back the funds, and begins the investigation process to determine if the dispute is valid.

 What happens in Jobber when a client disputes a payment?

-If a dispute occurs, all Admin users on your Jobber account will be emailed from email@example.com.
-We will assist you with the dispute process, and submitting evidence.
-You can also email firstname.lastname@example.org if you have questions about a dispute.
+If a dispute occurs, our disputes team will email all admin users on your Jobber account from firstname.lastname@example.org.
+We will help you with the dispute process, and will submit the evidence you provide to the client's bank.
+You can also use our disputes email to ask any questions about your dispute.

-On the client's profile, in their Billing History box, the payment will show as 'In Dispute'.
-It was also show as taken out off the client's current balance.
+When a dispute is made you will see this directly in the client's Billing history.
+The payment will be labeled as 'In Dispute' and that amount will be taken out of their current balance.
 You can click on the payment to see more information about the dispute.

 What to do when you have a disputed payment?

-Once a dispute has been initiated by the cardholder you have two options for how to respond:
+Once a dispute has been initiated by your client you have two options for how to respond:

 - Submit evidence for the dispute